hl7ch/ch-rad-order/input/pagecontent/index.md

 * Referral for radiological intervention
 * Request for second opinion
 * Request for remote reporting
-* Request for precedent imaging results
+* Request for previous imaging results

 CH RAD-Order is intended for use in directional communication as well as for the use in the SWISS EPR.